I would like to welcome you to Barcelona, Spain's most exciting city.

 Please contact me if you require any further information or if you wish to book a tour.

-Barcelona´s most emblematic building has in fact been under construction since March, 1882 and about 70% of the church has been completed to date.
+The Sagrada Familia Church, Barcelona´s most emblematic building has in fact been under construction since March, 1882 and about 70% of the church has been completed to date.
 Why?
 Well, that is very long and complicated story that I will explain when we arrive there.
-I will show you around the exterior or, if you prefer, get you in Read more about The Sagrada Familia Church[…]
+I will show you around the exterior or, if you Read more about The Sagrada Familia Church[…]

 Suggested itinerary for the highlights tour of Barcelona.
 Passeig de Gràcia is Barcelona’s most elegant boulevard where some of the most famous designer shops, boutiques and tailors are located-Chanel, Loewe, Armani, to name just a few.
 It is also the avenue where you can see two of Antoni Gaudi’s most impressive completed buildings, La Casa Read more about Passeig de Gràcia[…]

 Enjoy a pleasant stroll around one of the most intriguing parks in the world.
 Gaudi had planned an English-style garden suburb to be constructed on a 42-acre site but, fortunately for us, the project was a failure and the park has been open to the general public since the 1920s.
 I will show you the Read more about Park Güell[…]